calebthebrewer/sa.muel.be-hugo/content/portfolio/cirqus-demo.md

 * Infrastructure: everything related to Cirqus, implementations of the services
 * Presentation: this layer isn't really a complete layer.
 It's just a simple console app to demonstrate how the domain and infrastructure layers work.

-The application and presentation layers were out of the scope of this project.
+The application and presentation layers are out of the scope of this project.

 The console app goes through the followings steps: